 Presented by Union Wireless

 Personal: Born May 20, 1992, he is the son of Cindy and Patrick Traphagan and has an older sister, Jessica, and a younger sister, Tara.
 Traphagan was also recruited by Colorado State, Kansas State and Utah.
-He is studying agricultural business and pre-veterinary medicine.
+He is pursuing a degree agricultural business and pre-veterinary medicine at UW.